jamesdanielwhitford/sentry-shopify/third.md

 Search functionality represents one of the most critical ecommerce user flows, and performance problems here can immediately impact sales conversion.
 This scenario demonstrates how Sentry session replay works across different platforms, showing you the complete picture of search performance issues whether users encounter them on web browsers or mobile applications.

 Open the `assets/predictive-search.js` file and find the `#getSearchResults` method.
-Modify it to include an artificial delay that simulates search API performance problems:
+Modify it to include proper timeout handling that demonstrates search API performance problems:

 ```javascript
 /**